light gray lines

 What’s more, machine learning technology takes efficiency to the next level by enhancing already automated operations.
 For example, traditional automated document processing systems can be replaced with ML-powered alternatives for more accurate text recognition and smarter, context-aware data extraction.

 At a strategic level, machine learning models facilitate market forecasting.
 By predicting economic trends and market movements, they empower executives to make informed decisions on investment strategies and portfolio management.
-Predictive analytics also helps anticipate major risks, such as credit defaults or market downturns, so financial institutions can prepare and mitigate them effectively.
+What’s more, predictive analytics helps anticipate major risks, such as credit defaults or market downturns, so financial institutions can prepare and mitigate them effectively.

 Finally, machine learning solutions improve day-to-day decisions at the operational level.
 For instance, they can detect anomalies in real time, so financial inspectors can act fast and prevent fraudulent activities.